How to Optimize Your Website for Better SEO

 - Use tools like Google Keyword Planner, Ahrefs, or SEMrush to identify high-volume, low-competition keywords.

-- Focus on long-tail keywords (e.g., "best coffee shops in New York") to target specific search intent.
+- Focus on long-tail keywords (e.g., "best coffee shops in New York") as they often have less competition and higher conversion rates.

-- Analyze your competitors’ keywords to uncover opportunities.
+- Analyze your competitors’ keywords to find gaps and opportunities.

 Once you’ve identified your target keywords, strategically incorporate them into your website’s content, meta tags, and URLs.